Frequently Asked Questions - U.S. Marine Highway Program (USMHP)

 Developmental phase or Marine Highway Transportation Planning Activities, as defined in the FY 2025 USMHP Notice of Funding Opportunity (NOFO).
 Projects for development phase or Marine Highway Transportation Planning Activities that do not include any construction activities will be less competitive than those Projects that will result in construction.

-Does the project need to be on an existing Designated U.S. Marine Highway Route to qualify?
+Does the project need to be on a designated U.S. Marine Highway Route to qualify for USMHP?

 A few helpful hints: